QuarkNerd/blog/wferguson/_posts/2015-11-16-sampling-large-data-in-d3fc.md

 ---
 author: wferguson
 title: Sampling Large Datasets in d3fc
+summary: >-
-summary: "Libraries like d3 and d3fc do a fantastic job at making interactive charts.
+  Libraries like d3 and d3fc do a fantastic job at making interactive charts.
   However, when the data size is in the hundreds of thousands, performance suffers.
-In this post, I'll have a look at some sampling techniques recently implemented in d3fc, and show them off with a demo."
+In this post, I'll have a look at some sampling techniques recently implemented in d3fc, and show them off with a demo.
 layout: default_post
 image: /wferguson/assets/d3fc-sampling/image.png
 categories:
-  - Web
-  - D3
-  - Charting
+  - Tech
 ---
 At Scott Logic, we've been developing a collection of charting components building on the popular [d3](http://d3js.org/) library.
 These components should complement d3, making it easier to build complex charts.
 You can see what we've done so far on the [d3fc website](http://d3fc.io/).
 I've been adding a few data samplers into d3fc, and this post will show the results.